Natural Draft Hot Water Heater Venting / Water Heater Vent Pipe

 Replace the smaller size vent pipe with a proper / required size:

-For natural draft type just use galvanized steel pipe and don’t experiment with aluminum pipes, food cans with removed both ends, stainless steel sections, blue stove pipes, high temperature plastic tubing, flexible pipes…, etc. If you have any concerns about the vent connector material being used in your WH installation, hire a professional to investigate.
+For natural draft type just use galvanized steel pipe and don’t experiment with aluminum pipes, food cans with removed both ends, stainless steel sections, blue stove pipes, high temperature plastic tubing, flexible pipes…, etc.

 Make the vent pipe section between the water heater and the chimney as short and as straight as possible.
 The common rule is that the horizontal part of the single wall vent pipe must be equal or shorter than 75% of it’s total developed height.